Views:

 1. Open Antivirus One.

-3. Select the browser you want to clean, then click its corresponding gear ⚙ icon.
-A new window will appear.
+3. Choose your browser, then click its corresponding gear ⚙ icon.
+A new window will pop up.

 4. Click the arrow head icon beside History.